My 2020th Post, Legends of the Fall, and Blogging: What a Long, Strange Trip It’s Been

 Around 2003 in the runup to the election of 2004, I came across the political website Democratic Underground.
 At that time, I was a lifelong Democrat (disgust with the ineffectiveness of said party and in the current President’s continuing G. W. Bush’s war and surveillance policies led me to register as an Independent in 2012, though I still support liberal policies–better than the Democrats do….) and found the site intriguing.
 I was particularly fascinated by the essays of a contributor going by the handle of the Plaid Adder.
 I always found her essays to be interesting and thought-provoking.
 I was led from them to her now defunct website (still viewable via the Internet Archive’s always-wonderful Wayback Machine).
-From there I became a regular reader of her two LiveJournals, the older (and inactive) War Journal and her current effort, Women on Fire.
+From there I became a regular reader of her two LiveJournals, the older War Journal and her current effort, Women on Fire [Update 2018: Both of these LiveJournals are now defunct, so I’ve removed the links.
+The Plaid Adder’s current web presences is here].
 I note that the latter is named after her series of fantasy novels, which I’ve read and liked, and which I think she will still distribute for free (if I’m wrong on that, I’m sorry, Plaidder!).

 I was eventually inspired to begin a LiveJournal of my own in 2005.
 I kept it sporadically, eventually letting it lapse in 2011.
 It’s still there, and in fact I eventually re-posted some of the essays originally published over there at the Chequer-Board of Nights and Days.
 The remainders were some essays that were slightly (not much) more personal than what I do here, none of which has much interest to anyone besides myself.
 The good stuff I transferred over here, which is why I’ve not linked to the old LiveJournal, which I have not deleted only in order to keep up with a person or two over there.